rajmanav1902/Student-Management-System/README.md

 - Learn about the MVC architecture and how various components are connected.
 - How Object Relation Mapping(ORM) works.
 - The need of having optimized code
 - How to connect front end with backend

+- ## Way forward

+- Add email validation
+- Create a registration and login page with user authentication
+- Add more information such as id, contact details etc.